Musgrave Telegraph Station: History

 The Musgrave Telegraph Office, named in honour of the then Governor of Queensland, Sir Anthony Musgrave, was erected in 1886 and commenced operation on 23 December that year.
 It was constructed in association with the important overland Cape York Telegraph Line from Laura, at the southern end of Cape York Peninsula, to Thursday Island in the Torres Strait.
 This is considered one of the outstanding achievements in the development of Queensland's colonial telegraph network.

 The line was explored and surveyed in 1883 by John Richard Bradford, Inspector of Lines and Mail Route Services from 1882 to 1895, later appointed Electrical Engineer for Queensland.
 The first section of the line, 200 mi from Laura to Mein (13.200°S 142.816°E, now in Archer River), was completed on 13 October 1886.
 The second section, 192.5 mi, from Mein to Paterson (10.802°S 142.401°E, now in New Mapoon) was completed on 18 August 1887.
 The line consisted of one 400 lb to the mile galvanised iron wire mounted on the apex of a steel Oppenheimer pole imported from England.
 The cable from Paterson to Thursday Island was completed in November 1886, but the Thursday Island Telegraph Office did not open until 25 August 1887.

 The overland telegraph provided important contact between the isolated communities of the peninsula, as well as a link to southern capitals via Cooktown, and played a significant role in the development of the region.
 The expansion of telegraphic communication on the peninsula was also an integral element of Brisbane's administrative control of far north Queensland and of communication with British-annexed southern New Guinea (Queensland had annexed southern New Guinea in 1883, but this was revoked by Britain, which annexed the territory itself in 1885) and the Torres Strait (included as Queensland territory from 1879), and in the late 19th century was considered important for the defence of Queensland.
-It also delineated the major overland axis north through Cape York, and today the Peninsula Development Road and Bamaga Road follow much of the route of the 1880s telegraph line.
+It also delineated the major overland axis north through Cape York, and today the Peninsula Developmental Road and Bamaga Road follow much of the route of the 1880s telegraph line.
 During the Second World War the overland telegraph line was upgraded and provided the principal communications link for the Allied offensive in New Guinea.
 Although a dedicated defence facility, the wartime upgrade was linked directly to the 1880s overland telegraph.